 Travel Vaccinations for Babies and Children: Cholera & Traveler’s Diarrhea

 Cholera is an intestinal infection that is caused by a bacteria called Vibrio cholerae which is found in contaminated water in places with contaminated water and poor sanitation.
-It is more commonly found in destinations in Asia, India, and Africa, but Haiti is currently experiencing an outbreak and thus, its connected neighbour–Dominican Republic–is also affected.
+It is more commonly found in Asia, India, and Africa.
+However, Haiti is currently experiencing an outbreak.
+Thus, Haiti’s connected neighbour–Dominican Republic–is also affected.
 See the WHO’s cholera map, here.
-The diarrhea can cause severe dehydration and even kidney failure or death, but if caught early most have a full recovery through the use of anti-biotics.
+The diarrhea can cause severe dehydration and even kidney failure or death, but if caught early most have a full recovery through the use of antibiotics.

 But the lion’s share of people who experience traveler’s diarrhea can thank a strain of E. coli bacteria called Enterotoxigenic E. coli (ETEC) that is the most common cause of diarrhea in travelers to the Caribbean and Latin America, including Mexico, and is typically found in food that is not adequately cooked as well as contaminated water and ice.
-Most large resorts have their own in-house water purification systems, but a quick consult with your doctor or pharmacist prior to your trip is advised to discuss travel vaccination options.
+Most large resorts have their own in-house water purification systems.
+Prior to your trip, have a quick consult with your doctor or pharmacist to discuss travel vaccination options.
 The same vaccine for cholera is also effective against ETEC, and certain vaccines are available for children as young as two.

 Travel Vaccinations for Babies and Children: Hepatitis A Vaccine

 Since my children were babies, they have added Hepatitis B to our routine vaccination schedule.
-And since Hepatitis A does not present a serious risk to babies and small children, I didn’t bother immunizing my kids against it because I was already vaccinated.
+And Hepatitis A does not present a serious risk to babies and small children, so I didn’t bother immunizing my kids against it.
+I was already vaccinated.
 However, if you or someone in your family are immunocompromised or have been diagnosed with a chronic illness, you may consider administering the Hepatitis A vaccine to your child to prevent them from spreading it.

 Hepatitis A occurs worldwide but is more common in regions with poor sanitation and lack of safe food and water.
-The Hepatitis vaccine can be given to children after their first birthday, and two doses must be given at least six months apart.
+Children can receive the Hepatitis vaccine after their first birthday.
+Two doses must be given at least six months apart.
 The protection from the Hepatitis A vaccine is expected to last for at least 20 years, if not longer.

 Travel Vaccinations for Babies and Children: Japanese Encephalitis Vaccine